oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 In all cases it will remain available till the page is closed.
 And each function within the module will have access to the module scope.
 To the same set of variables.
 They won't get duplicated.
-That means module variables will be share across every module functions, and even if you create instances from these functions, they will still access to the same unique dataset.
+That means module variables will be shared across every module functions, and even if you create instances from these functions, they will still access to the same unique dataset.
 If one is modifying the shared data, all others will benefit or suffer of that.